harperreed/harper.blog/content/post/prompt.md

 ---
 title: Some minor prompt engineering
 date: 2023-01-26T23:04:11-05:00
-description: Some minor prompt engineering
+description: A prompt I recently put into ChatGPT
 draft: false
 ---
 A prompt I recently put into ChatGPT: